How to get started with harvesting cattails for basketry?

 I’ve been getting lots of questions on the subject of harvesting cattails over the past few years.
 Cattails are one of my favorite materials to use for both coiled and twined basketry, but there are few secrets to harvesting and storing them that will give you the best results.
 I have definitely lost some batches along the way and want to help prevent you from making the same mistakes I did at the start!
 So sit back with a cup of tea and enjoy some tricks of the trade for using this wonderful native plant.

-What are cattails: Getting to know Typha Latifolia
+What are cattails?
+Getting to know the genus Typha.

-As for my experience with cattails here are a few of my secrets…
+As for my experience with cattails in general here are a few of my secrets…

 Finding Cattails: Where and When.

-Cattails are native to north america and can be found in any state.
+Cattails can be found in any state.
 They are a moisture loving plant and grow in marshes, fields, roadsides along lakes/ponds, and other generally wet areas.
 In some areas they many be dense and stretch for miles and in others only a few plants are growing.

 The best season to harvest is in the end of the summer/early autumn.
 The exact optimal date will vary depending on location and weather conditions that year but the important thing to remember is: harvest them after the growing season is done and before they turn brown.
 Cattails degrade quickly at the end of the season and once you see the tips starting to turn brown it will soon be too late.
 Once they start decomposing (indicated by brown tips and by little black dots on the leaves) it will be hard to keep them after harvesting.
 In my part of New York state the best time is early September.